The Color Purple (1985 film)

 The Color Purple is a 1985 American epic period drama film, directed by Steven Spielberg and written by Menno Meyjes, based on the 1982 novel by Alice Walker.
 Spielberg's eighth film as a director, it marked a turning point in his career as it was a departure from the summer blockbusters for which he had become known.
 It is the first film directed by Spielberg for which John Williams did not compose the score, which was done by Quincy Jones instead.
 Jones also produced the film alongside Spielberg, Kathleen Kennedy and Frank Marshall.
 The film stars Whoopi Goldberg in her breakthrough role, along with Danny Glover, Oprah Winfrey (in her film debut), Margaret Avery, and Adolph Caesar.

 Filmed in Anson and Union counties in North Carolina, The Color Purple tells the coming-of-age story of a young African-American girl named Celie Harris and the brutal experiences she endured including domestic violence, incest, child sexual abuse, poverty, racism, and sexism.

-Upon its release by Warner Bros.
-Pictures on December 18, 1985, The Color Purple was a box office success, grossing $98.4 million against a budget of $15 million.
+Upon its release by Warner Bros. on December 18, 1985, The Color Purple was a box office success, grossing $98.4 million against a budget of $15 million.
 The film received generally positive reviews from critics, with praise going to its acting (especially Goldberg's performance), direction, screenplay, musical score, and production values; criticism was directed by some for being "over-sentimental" and "stereotypical".
 The film was nominated for 11 Academy Awards, including Best Picture, but did not achieve a single win.
 It holds the record for most Oscar nominations without one for Best Director.
 It also received four Golden Globe Award nominations, with Goldberg winning Best Actress in a Drama.
 In 2006, the American Film Institute ranked the film 51st on its list of the most inspiring movies.